E-commerce

 April 8, 2026

 Cart abandonment is one of the most discussed topics in e-commerce, but also one of the most misunderstood.
-It is sometimes used to describe any loss in conversion between the product page and the final order.
-Yet a visitor who adds a product to the cart without buying is not necessarily a “lost” prospect for the wrong reasons.
-They may be comparing, waiting, coming back later, checking a budget, or simply browsing without immediate purchase intent.
+It is sometimes used to talk about any loss of conversion between the product page and the final order.
+Yet a visitor who adds a product to the cart without buying is not necessarily a “lost” prospect for bad reasons.
+They may be comparing, waiting, coming back later, checking a budget, or simply browsing without any immediate purchase intent.

 That does not mean the topic is unimportant.
-Quite the opposite.
-Part of abandonment is avoidable and reveals concrete friction points: costs shown too late, a checkout flow that is too long, mandatory account creation, lack of payment methods, poor mobile experience, doubts about delivery, unclear return policy, or trust issues.
-This is the part you need to learn to diagnose and then address.
+Quite the contrary.
+Some abandoned carts are avoidable and reveal concrete friction points: displayed costs that appear too late, a checkout flow that is too long, forced account creation, lack of payment methods, poor mobile experience, doubts about delivery, an unclear return policy, or trust issues.
+This is the part that needs to be diagnosed and addressed.

 This article therefore explains what cart abandonment really is, how to distinguish it from other related metrics, why it happens, and above all how to reduce it without falling into overly simplistic solutions.
 The goal is not to “recover every cart.”
 The goal is to remove unnecessary friction and increase the share of carts that should have become orders.

-In other words, reducing cart abandonment is not just an email remarketing issue.
-It is first and foremost an issue of experience, clarity, and trust.
+In other words, reducing cart abandonment is not just an email follow-up topic.
+It is first and foremost a topic of experience, clarity, and trust.

 Summary

-Cart abandonment refers to the situation where a visitor adds one or more products to their cart but does not complete their order.
-In practice, this means that a purchase intention exists at least partially, without resulting in a transaction.
+Cart abandonment refers to the situation where a visitor adds one or more products to their cart, but does not complete the order.
+In practice, this means that a purchase intent exists at least in part, without resulting in a transaction.

 The definition seems simple, but it must be handled with caution.
 The cart is not always a firm commitment.
-Many users use it as a temporary favorites list, a comparison space, or a purchase draft.
+Many users use it as a temporary favorites list, a comparison space, or a draft purchase.
 That is why a certain level of abandonment is normal.

 Why this metric remains useful

-Because it shows the moment when interest becomes concrete enough for a product to be added to the cart.
-If a significant share of these sessions stops before the order, it deserves careful review.
-The point is not to dramatize every abandonment, but to understand whether your cart and checkout create unnecessary obstacles.
+Because it shows the point at which interest becomes concrete enough for a product to be added to the cart.
+If a significant share of these sessions ends before checkout, it deserves careful analysis.
+The issue is not to dramatize every abandonment, but to understand whether your cart and your checkout create unnecessary obstacles.

-In most cases, we are talking about a ratio between the number of carts created and the number of carts converted into orders.
+In most cases, this refers to a ratio between the number of carts created and the number of carts converted into orders.
 But the exact formula can vary from one tool to another.
 Before interpreting your figures, always check whether you are measuring sessions, users, initiated checkouts, or final orders.

-Cart abandonment, checkout abandonment, and non-conversion: they are not the same thing
+Cart abandonment, checkout abandonment and non-conversion: these are not the same thing

-One of the most common mistakes is mixing up several stages of the journey.
-One visitor may leave before even opening the cart.
-Another may view the cart, then leave before checkout.
-Yet another may enter checkout, but abandon during payment.
+One of the most common mistakes is to mix up several stages of the journey.
+A visitor may leave before even opening the cart.
+Another may see the cart, then leave before checkout.
+Another may enter checkout, but abandon during payment.
 These cases do not have the same meaning.

 Cart versus checkout

-The cart is often the stage where the customer checks their choices, quantities, timelines, or estimated costs.
-Checkout is the finalization phase: contact information, delivery, payment, confirmation.
+The cart is often the stage where the customer checks their choices, quantities, delivery times, or estimated costs.
+The checkout is the finalization phase: contact information, delivery, payment, confirmation.
 If you confuse the two, you risk applying the wrong fixes.

 Why the distinction matters

-Abandonment before checkout may be related to price, delivery, comparison, or product hesitation.
-Abandonment during checkout may instead reveal a payment, form, trust, or mobile issue.
-The levers are therefore not the same.
+An abandonment before checkout may be related to price, delivery, comparison, or product hesitation.
+An abandonment in checkout may more strongly reveal a payment, form, trust, or mobile issue.
+The levers are therefore not identical.

-To dive deeper into this end-of-funnel analysis, you can also consult our guide on checkout conversion.
-It helps avoid labeling the entire problem under the single tag “cart abandonment.”
+To go further in this view of the end of the funnel, you can also consult our guide on checkout conversion.
+It helps avoid putting the whole problem under the single label “cart abandonment”.

 A certain level of abandonment is normal

-It is tempting to view every abandonment as a failure.
+It is tempting to regard every abandonment as a failure.
 That would be a mistake.
 In e-commerce, some carts are never meant to turn into an order immediately.
-Some visitors explore, compare, calculate fees, share a cart, wait for internal approval, or come back later on another device.
+Some visitors browse, compare, calculate fees, share a cart, wait for internal approval, or come back later on another device.

-If you treat all abandonments as a bug to fix, you risk overinterpreting your data or launching unnecessary actions.
+If you treat all abandonment as a bug to fix, you risk overinterpreting your data or launching unnecessary actions.
 The goal is not to eliminate all abandonment.
-The goal is to identify the avoidable share of abandonment—the part that comes from concrete and unnecessary friction.
+The goal is to identify the avoidable share of abandonment, the part that comes from concrete and unnecessary friction.

-External references can provide an order of magnitude.
-Baymard regularly points out, via its summary of the cart abandonment rate, that average rates remain high.
-But this type of benchmark does not tell you which carts were recoverable on your site.
+External references can provide a rough benchmark.
+Baymard regularly notes, through its overview of the cart abandonment rate, that average rates remain high.
+But this type of benchmark does not tell you which carts could have been recovered on your site.
 The right interpretation remains contextual: product type, price, decision cycle, device, market, traffic quality, and checkout complexity.

 In other words, the same abandonment rate can be almost healthy on one site and very problematic on another, depending on the nature of the offer and the journey.